Red Jammers: White Model 706

-The Volkswagen Type 2 was considered as a replacement for the Red Jammers in 1956; the Type 2s, which were then in use at Banff National Park, were rejected for lacking air conditioning and having weak engines.
+The Volkswagen Type 2 Microbus was considered as a replacement for the Red Jammers in 1956; the Type 2s, which were then in use at Banff National Park, were rejected for lacking air conditioning and having weak engines.

 One of Glacier's "missing" buses still survives to this day.
 The park keeps no. 78 stored in original condition at its headquarters in West Glacier.
-No. 100 was wrecked beyond repair during a fatal accident that occurred early in the morning of June 27, 1977; parts taken from no. 100 are used as decorate Jammer Joe's Cafe at the Lake McDonald Lodge.
+No. 100 was wrecked beyond repair during a fatal accident that occurred early in the morning of June 27, 1977.

 1999–2002 restoration

 In 1989, the Red Jammers were retrofitted with automatic transmissions, power steering, power brakes, new fuel-injected engines, and new axles.
 The replacement of the original standard transmissions eliminated the trademark "jamming" sound.
 However, the well-intentioned modifications in 1989 added stresses to the frame; during the summer 1999 season, one of the Red Jammers lost a front axle after the increased stresses had cracked the front frame members, and closer inspection revealed cracks in many buses, forcing the park's concessionaire to retire the fleet immediately.
 By that year, it was estimated that each bus had operated for at least 600000 mi, assuming 100 mi of operation each day for 60 years of 100-day seasons.
 The initial reaction was to make the retirement permanent, but a letter writing and phone campaign convinced the National Park Service to inspect the buses more thoroughly after the 1999 season.